Rishav1/Rishav1.github.io/_posts/2019-05-24-gsoc19-project-introduction.md

   <img src="https://user-images.githubusercontent.com/26833433/56132991-b0094080-5f8b-11e9-89a1-62fb65b98d45.jpg" width="300" />
 </p>

-Both PyTorch and Tensoflow have IRs very similar to ONNX ([pytorch IR](https://github.com/pytorch/pytorch/wiki/PyTorch-IR) & [Tensorflow IR](https://www.tensorflow.org/guide/extend/model_files)) and therefore interconnection is pretty straightforward.
+Tensoflow has IR very similar to ONNX [Tensorflow IR](https://www.tensorflow.org/guide/extend/model_files)) and therefore interconnection is pretty straightforward.
+PyTorch on the other hand uses a [just-in-time (JIT)](https://github.com/pytorch/pytorch/wiki/PyTorch-IR) compilation that converts the python code into it's own internal representation computation graph.
 As ONNX is becoming an industry standard, there is a need to onboard Chainer framework too, which is the goal of [Chainer Compiler](https://github.com/pfnet-research/chainer-compiler).
 Unlike other ML frameworks however, this compiler doesn't use the Intermediate IR (probably because the IR is dynamic and is defined only while execution of the model).
 Instead, it extracts the python abstract syntax tree (using [gast](https://pypi.org/project/gast/)) of the model's user defined functions (including `forward` and `__init__`) and translates it into ONNX computation graph by recursion over the AST nodes.
 While this seems like a super long and difficult process to design, it comes with benefits.
 For instance, operations on data types such as numpy and python list which, unlike Chainer `Variable', doesn't store the history of operations can also be backproped over.
 This is because while parsing the AST, we can generate appropriate nodes for them in the computation graph even though they are not part of Chainer's links and functions.
 Plus, the computation graph generated like this is not restricted to constructs that support backprop operations.
 Pre/post processing steps, optimizers, etc., which don't have an internal representation in Chainer can also be translated into ONNX by this approach.
 {: .text-justify}

 The approach followed by Elichika for ONNX translation is being explained in the flowchart below (not the official design).
 The compiler is passed a Chainer model of base type [chainer.Chain](https://docs.chainer.org/en/stable/reference/generated/chainer.Chain.html), which contains the user defined logic for model computation.
 After loading the mappings for different Chainer links and functions as well as numpy functions to computation nodes generators, the compiler starts the translation by extracting the AST from the passed model's constructor and user defined functions.
 Starting from the AST of the `forward` function, the recursive translation to an internal intermediate representation called `ONNXGraph` (not ONNX) is performed.
 This intermediate representation abstracts out the exact circuit of ONNX compute nodes required for a relatively higher level operation, such as looping or conditional statements.